OpenHack/openhack.github.com/phoenix/index.markdown

 The rules are simple:

 - You can hack on anything!
-Any language, framework, public/open-source, personal/closed source... *anything*
+Any language, framework, public/open-source, personal/closed source... *anything*.
 - You don’t have to have an idea, you can join someone else.
+- Developers of all skill levels are welcome to attend.
 - We'll kick the event off with a quick round of introductions.
-- If there's a sponsor for food and drinks, it will be noted, but you're welcome to bring your own.
 - We'll generally wrap things up around 9pm or move to a nearby restaurant, coffee shop or bar.

 ### Support